Skill Level Intermediate

-So, inside of our browser, we can see that each one of these bars animates, and we have a label that animates on each one as well.
-Let's come down and click on the Interactive Map.
-So, this map here has a dropdown menu that I can come down, and I click on individual continents.
-When I select a continent, all the dots will hide except for that continent.
-I can click on each one of these and get more city detail information.
-So again, this full interactive experience inside of the browser, we want to capture this, and encapsulate that into a digital magazine.
-So, let me close my web browsers here.
+So, inside of our browser, we can see that each one of these bars animate, and we have a label that animates on each one, as well.
+And let's come down and click on the interactive map.
+So, this map here has a drop-down menu, that I can come down and click on individual continents.
+When I select the continent, all the dots will hide except for that continent.
+I can click on each one of these, and get more city detail information.
+So again, this full interactive experience inside of the browser, we want to capture this, and encapsulate that inside a digital magazine.
+So, let me close my web browsers, here.

-So, at this point, let me bring up my iPad.
-So I'm going to be using the Adobe Digital Publishing Suite, and so for my device, I'm going to be using an app called the Adobe Content Viewer.
+So at this point, let me bring up my iPad.
+So, I'm going to be using the Adobe Digital Publishing Suite.
+And so, for my device, I'm going to be using an app called, "The Adobe Content Viewer."
 You can search your App Store for this particular app.
-You can find this for iOS, Android, and BlackBerry.
-As you can see, I have this app in the upper left-hand corner of my screen here.
+You can find this for iOS, Android, and Blackberry.
+And as you can see, I have this app in the upper-left hand corner of my screen here.
 So I'm going to come up here and tap on this device to launch this.
 Once the app launches, you're going to sign in with your Adobe ID.
-Then the app is going to check with the Adobe Folio Producer which is an online tool to see which magazines you have access to, to preview.
+Then, the app is going to check with the "Adobe Folio Producer," which is an online tool, to see which magazines you have access to to preview.

-So here I see, I have a magazine called Codify Demo for lynda.com, and I see a little blue label underneath that says Free.
-I'm going to come up here and tap Download to download a preview of this.
-Once this downloads, that free label will go away, and I'll see two buttons here Archive and View, I'm going to come up here and tap on View.
-So here, I have a three article magazine, the cover counts as the first article.
-I am going to come up here and swipe to the second page.
-We can see the animation of the bar chart taking place, and then if I swipe one more time, we'll actually see the Interactive Map.
+So here I see I have a magazine called, "Codify Demo for Lynda.com," and I see a little blue label underneath that says, "free."
+I'm going to come up here and tap "Download," to download a preview of this.
+Once this downloads, that "free" label will go away, and I'll see two buttons here: "Archive" and "View."
+I'm going to come up here and tap on "View."
+So here I have a three-article magazine, the cover counts as the first article.
+I'm going to come up here and swipe to the second page.
+We can see the animation on the bar chart taking place, and if I swipe one more time, we'll actually see the interactive map.

-Now this map is fully interactive just like we saw in the browser.
-So I am going to come over here and tap on a Country List, choose Australia, come up here, and tap on Sydney, and then I can see the city details come up.
-Come up here and tap on Perth, go back to the main menu, click on Show all continents and then all the dots come back.
+Now, this map is fully interactive, just like we saw in the browser.
+So, I come over here and tap on a country list, choose Australia, come up here and tap on Sydney, and then I can see the city details come up.
+Come up here and tap on Perth, or back to the main menu, click on "Show all continents," and then all of the dots will come back.
 So again, we're seeing that exact same user experience now in the magazine that we saw in the browser.
-So, in this course, we're going to look at taking an HTML experience and making it an entire article like we see here.
-On the second page, we're going to use a feature in InDesign called the web View which means we can have most of the screen be InDesign but a part of it be HTML5.
+So, in this course we're going to look at taking an HTML experience, and making it an entire article, like we see here.
+On the second page, we're going to use a feature in InDesign called, a "Webview," which mean we can have most of the screen by InDesign, but a part of it be HTML5.

 We're going to lay out this content in InDesign.
-We're going to use the Folio Builder to build our magazine, push it up to the Folio Producer, and then pull our final project back down using the Adobe Content Viewer app that we just looked at.
+We're going to use the Folio Builder to build our magazine, push it up to the Folio Producer, and then pull our final project back down, using the Adobe Content Viewer app that we just looked at.
 So I hope this course sounds interesting to you, and if so, let's get started.